A model organism for inquiry-based undergraduate laboratories

 Following the workshop

-• Development and pilot-testing of a new laboratory activity in physiology or neurobiology using bean beetles
+• Development and pilot-testing of a new laboratory activity in genetics, molecular biology, or developmental biology using bean beetles

 • Assess student understanding of the nature and process of science with established assessment instruments